Wairau Bar

 The Wairau Bar, or Te Pokohiwi, is a 19 ha gravel bar formed where the Wairau River meets the sea in Cloudy Bay, Marlborough, north-eastern South Island, New Zealand.
 It is an important archaeological site, settled by explorers from East Polynesia who arrived in New Zealand about 1280.
-It is the earliest known human settlement in New Zealand.
+It is one of the earliest known human settlements in New Zealand.
 At the time of the occupation it is believed to have been a low scrub-covered island 2 to 3 m high, 1.1 km long and 0.4 km wide.

 Discovery

 The site was discovered in 1939 by then schoolboy Jim Eyles who, in 1942, found more artefacts.
 Early investigations with Roger Duff unearthed a burial site.
 Bones were scattered and close to the surface.
 This was originally believed to have been due to ploughing, but work by Bruce McFadgen shows that at some stage, probably between the two periods of occupation, the site was subject to either large storm surge waves or a tsunami which probably contributed to the scattering.
 Using the techniques of the time about 2,000 artefacts and 44 human skeletons were removed and examined in detail.
 The record seems to show that the partial skeletons of several children were found in shallow graves but these were in such poor condition and scattered that Duff was either unable or unwilling to keep the fragments using the methods of those days.
 The examination showed that the people were using the same cultural methods as those in eastern Polynesia, particularly the Marquesas Islands.
 Sixty-nine adzes were found at Wairau Bar, of which only three were made of greenstone.
 Eighty small, one-piece, triangular, stone or bone fishing lures with lashed unbarbed hook were found.